mulesoft-assets/template-retail-omnichannel-experience-api/README.md

 ### POST/orders/
 This endpoint will trigger flow createOrder which creates new order by customer.

+### PUT/orders/{salesOrderId}
+This endpoint will trigger flow updateOrder which updates order.

+### POST/orders/{salesOrderId}/payment
+This endpoint will trigger flow createPaymentFlow which creates a new payment for an order.

 ### GET/customers/{customerId}/orders/
 This endpoint will trigger flow getOrdersByCustomer which obtains list of orders for customer by customerId.